ardaates414/DOAI-Distinct-Original-AI/README.md

 ## License

-This Project Is Not Licensed But If You're Going Forking This Just Make Sure To Tag Me ;)
+This Project Is Not Licensed But If You're Going To Fork This Just Make Sure To Tag Me For My Hard Effort That I Put In.;)

 ## Acknowledgments